Lita (wrestler): Music career

-Dumas formed the band The Luchagors in mid-2006, and they debuted in September 2006 at a rock n' wrestling event called Rock -N- Shock at The Masquerade in Atlanta.
+Dumas formed the band The Luchagors in mid-2006, and they debuted in September 2006 at the rock and wrestling event Rock-N-Shock at The Masquerade in Atlanta.
 Dumas wore a top emblazoned with the symbol of the band during her final match in WWE.
 The band released their self-titled debut CD, The Luchagors, on September 11, 2007.

 Dumas contributed vocals to the song "From The Shadows" (appearing on the track alongside Dez Cadena of Black Flag/Misfits) from Recognise, the debut album from UK band JD & the FDCs, which was released in July 2012.
 A video for the song was released in March 2013.